lucia-auth/lucia/documentation/docs/05_server-apis/lucia.md

 ### updateUserData

-Update a user's identifier token (auth id and identifier).
+Update a user's data.
+To update the session, delete the current refresh token with [`invalidateRefreshToken`](/server-apis/lucia#invalidaterefreshtoken), create a new session with [`createUserSession`](/server-apis/lucia#createusersession), and refresh the page.

 ```ts
 const updateUserData: (